 Ship breaking activities in Bangladesh is concentrated in Sitakund (Bhatiary to Kumira), just north of Chittagong city on the Bay of Bengal.
 It is of paramount importance to the macro and micro economies of poverty stricken Bangladesh.
 Shipbreaking activities present both challenges and opportunities for our coastal zone management.
 Meeting the increasing demand for raw materials such as steel needs to be balanced with the negative impact this activity is having on our coastal environment and the conditions of the workers.

 Some of the world’s largest decommissioned ships are today scraped at the shores north of Chittagong, which is the second largest city and major sea port in the country.
 Environmental policies and laws were not enforced, labour salaries were among the lowest in the world and there were no standards for occupational health and labour safety.
-Obviously there were plenty of opportunities to exploit people and the environment when moving forward with the ship breaking business.

-The shipbreaking industry started its operations in the 1960s when a Greek ship ‘MD Alpine’ was stranded on the shores of Sitakund, Chittagong after a severe cyclone.
+According to different reports. the shipbreaking industry started its operations in the 1960s when a Greek ship ‘MD Alpine’ was stranded on the shores of Sitakund, Chittagong after a severe cyclone.
 The ship remained there for a long time before the Chittagong Steel House brought the vessel and scrapped it.

 During the Liberation War in 1971, a Pakistani ship ‘Al Abbas’ was damaged by bombing.
 It was later salvaged and brought to the Fauzdarhat seashore.
 In 1974, Karnafully Metal Works Ltd bought it as scrap, introducing commercial shipbreaking in Bangladesh.
 The industry flourished during the 1980s.
 Today it has become large and profitable industry for Bangladesh.

 Socio-economic profile of ship breaking activities